 "We're looking at the cure for cancer, hepatitis, HIV, AIDS, ebola..."

-Pat knodded to all, looking down at the monitors before both men.
+Pat nodded to all, looking down at the monitors before both men.

 "...even death."

-"I hardly think we've found the cure for death, don't you?"
+"I hardly think we've found the death cure, don't you?"

 "He was in stasis, not dead.
-His brain activity had yet to cease and body was still warm.
-Had he laid there for more than five to ten minutes, then he would have been dead and there would have been nothing we could have done for him.
+His brain activity had yet to cease, and his body was still warm.
+Had he laid there for more than five to ten minutes, then he would have been dead, and there would have been nothing we could have done for him.
 Besides, you imply that death is a disease that can be cured.
 That's just a natural process of life.
 All things must end."

 "But if we can regenerate tissue?"

-"If you had started the regeneration cycle passed the ten minute mark, you would have brought something back far different than the man you shot at point blank range, Steven."
+"If you had started the regeneration cycle past the ten-minute mark, you would have brought something back far different than the man you shot at point-blank range, Steven."

 "Is that what happened?"